 Gummoe had written the song in his Navy days while on watch during a thunderstorm.
 The musicians on the recording included the "Wrecking Crew" -- Hal Blaine on drums, Carol Kaye on bass, and Glen Campbell on guitar -- and was arranged by Perry Botkin.
 "Rhythm of the Rain" was issued in November 1962.
 It rose to the top three on the U.S. Billboard Hot 100 chart in early 1963, and became a major hit in over 80 countries.
 In March 1963, the top selling Billboard slot was “Walk Like a Man” by Frankie Valli and the Four Seasons.

-The Cascades continued to record, producing an album and several further singles, including the follow-up "The Last Leaf," but none matched the charm or success of their big hit.
+The Cascades continued to record, producing an album and several further singles under their own name, including the follow-up "The Last Leaf," but none matched the charm or success of their big hit.
 The group did continue to receive major radio airplay in their hometown, San Diego.
 The Cascades' cover version of Bob Lind's "Truly Julie's Blues" received spins on KCBQ and KGB in 1966, and their song "Maybe the Rain Will Fall" did fairly well on San Diego radio charts in the summer of 1969.
 The group stayed active for some years, playing local San Diego clubs like the Cinnamon Cinder, and at other times, touring widely.
 John Gummoe left the group in 1967 to pursue a solo career and later formed the band Kentucky Express.
-A compilation CD of the Cascades’ best moments was issued in 1999.

 "Rhythm Of The Rain" has remained one of the most recognizable songs even among younger generations of fans.
 It has been played over six million times, making it #9 in BMI’s Top 100 most performed songs of the century.
 Other records released by the Cascades were "The Last Leaf," "For Your Sweet Love," "Truly Julie’s Blues," "Shy Girl," "Angel on My Shoulder," "Let Me Be," "Dreamin’," "Lucky Guy," "First Love Never Dies," "Good Day for the Blues," "Lisa’s Eyes," "I Just Came By to Get a Smile," "My First Day Alone," "Punch and Judy," "I Wanna Be Your Lover," "Was I Dreamin’" and many more.